sierisimo/publications/TDDWithURMAndKotlin/TDDWithURMAndKotlin_part1.md

 ## Conclusion

-For now we understand the basics of following the process of _design-test-check-fix-repeat_ loop of TDD.
+For now, we have understood/learned the basics of following the process of _design-test-check-fix-repeat_ loop of TDD.
 All of this with a simple function.

 There's still too much to do, like creating tests for the other functions (`increment`, `jump`) but we are gonna take that for the next article.